Wycode-fish/Wycode-fish.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Sorry about the redirection.
+The failure of the Mix server has made all my projects disappear.
+So I made this temporary content sheet on my Chinese blog to direct to my previous work.

+Hope you don't miss anything if you're interested in what I've done.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for